Help! (film)

 Help! is a 1965 British musical comedy-adventure film directed by Richard Lester, starring the Beatles and featuring Leo McKern, Eleanor Bron, Victor Spinetti, John Bluthal, Roy Kinnear and Patrick Cargill.
-The second film starring the Beatles following Lester's A Hard Day's Night (1964), Help! sees the group struggle to protect Ringo Starr from a sinister eastern cult and a pair of mad scientists, all of whom are obsessed with obtaining a sacrificial ring sent to him by a fan.
+The second film starring the Beatles, following Lester's A Hard Day's Night (1964), Help! sees the group struggle to protect Ringo Starr from a sinister eastern cult and a pair of mad scientists, all of whom are obsessed with obtaining a sacrificial ring sent to him by a fan.
 The soundtrack was released as the band's fifth studio album under the same name.

 Help! had its Royal World Premiere at the London Pavilion Theatre in the West End of London on 29 July 1965 in the presence of Princess Margaret, Countess of Snowdon and the Earl of Snowdon.
 While not reviewed at the time with the same high level of admiration as their first film, Help! is now credited with influencing the development of music videos.

-Help! is dedicated to the memory of Elias Howe, inventor of the sewing machine.

 Plot

-Screenshot of the Beatles in Help!

 An eastern cult (a parody of the Thuggee cult) is about to sacrifice a woman to their goddess, Kaili.
 They notice that she is not wearing the sacrificial ring.
 Instead, Ringo Starr, drummer of the Beatles, has the ring, sent to him by the intended victim, who is a fan of the band.
 Determined to retrieve the ring and sacrifice the girl, the chief priest, Clang, several cult members, and high priestess Ahme leave for London.
 After failed attempts to steal the ring without Ringo noticing, they confront him in an Indian restaurant.
 Ringo learns that he will be the next sacrifice if he does not give up the ring.
-However, the ring is stuck on his finger and he cannot take it off.
+However, the ring is stuck on his finger and he can't take it off.

 The Beatles are chased around London by members of the cult.
-After a jeweller fails to cut the ring off, the band resorts to the bumbling efforts of Professor Foot, a mad scientist and his assistant Algernon; when his equipment has no effect on the ring, Foot decides that he must somehow acquire it.
+After a jeweler fails to cut the ring off, the band resorts to the bumbling efforts of Foot, a mad scientist and his assistant Algernon; when his equipment has no effect on the ring, Foot decides that he must somehow acquire it.
 Ahme comes to the Beatles' rescue and tries to shrink Ringo's finger to get the ring off with a temporary shrinking solution, but the cult and the scientists ambush the band's home, causing Ahme to drop the syringe in Paul, temporarily shrinking him instead.